Frequently Asked Questions

 What if I can't afford the tests?
 Or what if I need help with fees?
 Is there financial help for me?

 We do have limited scholarships available to students who could not otherwise afford to take the GED exams.
 The scholarships cover only a portion of the cost of the tests.
 For students who complete our program and meet eligibility requirements, we offer tuition waivers and scholarships for a good start with Lane credit classes.

 Where can I get a copy of my GED Certificate or Transcript?

-Is there somebody I can talk to in person?
+Is there somebody I can talk to on the phone?

 Yes!
-Please feel free to call any of our campus locations and ask to speak with our friendly ABSE staff.
+Please call our main campus phone number 541-463-5214 and someone will return your call promptly.
 We are happy to answer your questions.

 What is the fastest way to have my questions answered?

 Email!
 Reach us at ABSE@lanecc.edu during regular business hours 8 am - 4 pm, M-F.